Ex-White House adviser charged in $200K theft from schools

 Seth Andrew, founder of Democracy Prep, was arrested in Manhattan on wire fraud, money laundering and false statement charges.

-Attorney Michael Yaeger said Andrew, 42, will plead not guilty to the charges.
+Attorney Michael Yaeger said Andrew, 42, will plead not guilty to the charges, though no plea was required Tuesday, when Andrew was released on $500,000 bail after an initial appearance in Manhattan federal court.

-“We’re reviewing the papers that were just unsealed this morning,” Yaeger said in an email.

 U.S. Attorney Audrey Strauss said in a release that Andrew stole $218,000 “from the very same schools he helped create.”